Using the Mobile device monitoring dashboard

 Before you begin

-Make sure you've installed the Mobile device monitoring live dashboard in your Nexthink instance.
+Ensure you've installed the Mobile device monitoring dashboard in your Nexthink instance.
 See the Nexthink Library documentation to learn how to install dashboards.

 Accessing the dashboard

-To open the dashboard, selec Live Dashboards > Mobile device monitoring in the main menu.
+To open the dashboard, select Live Dashboards > Mobile device monitoring in the main menu.

 Filtering dashboard data

 Use filters to narrow the data displayed in the dashboard.
-You can filter by:
+Filter by:

 • Device model